b3fr4nk/Python-CLI-Games-Tutorial/P00-Installing-Python/content.md

 $ python3 --version
 ```

-if you see `Python 3.7.3` or something similar, then it is installed!
+If you see `Python 3.7.3` or something similar, then it is installed!

 On to the next chapter!

+# In Review: You Can ...

+1. Open and use your computer's terminal.
+1. Install Homebrew, a package manager for installing programs in your computer.
+1. Install Python3 to get started with Python.